GraalVM Native Build Tools - for Maven

 , and use their methods to transform a String argument.

-In your Terminal, run the following command.
+In the terminal, run the following command.
 This will test the demo application by running the unit tests:

 mvn test

-You should see something similar to the following, which informs you that five unit tests ran successfully:
+You should see the output message that five unit tests ran successfully.

 mvn package

-This creates a JAR file in the target directory.
-Take a look:
+This creates a runnable JAR file, with all dependencies, in the target directory.

 java -jar ./target/demo-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.example.demo.StringReverser reverse Java